EducationUSA Chile promotes higher education in the United States to chilean students and professionals:

 UNDERGRADUATE ENROLLMENT OUTLOOK 2023

-EducationUSA’s South American Fair Circuit unites high school students, university students, and working professionals to connect with representatives from American universities.
+The EducationUSA South American Fair Circuit brings together highly motivated high school students, university students, and young professionals eager to explore academic opportunities in the United States.

-EducationUSA LL.M.
-Tour - Santiago
+EducationUSA LL.M./MBA Tour

 1. American University Washington College of Law